-This manual has been prepared for your information to be used as a guide to the employees of the Parks Maintenance Division and Downtown Maintenance Division.
+This manual has been prepared for your information to be used as a guide to the employees of the Parks Maintenance Division and Downtown / Tourism Maintenance Division.
 The manual will serve as general direction for the area and frequency of maintenance for our parks, facilities, and equipment.
 The manual will be complimented with training to assist you in your job of providing safe, clean, and aesthetic parks.

-It is the employee's responsibility to contact their immediate supervisor or the Parks or Tourism Manager for instruction on circumstances not covered in this manual.
+It is the employee's responsibility to contact their immediate supervisor or the Parks Manager for instruction on circumstances not covered in this manual.

 It is the employee's responsibility to take notice of safety conditions at each park, facility, play unit, ballfield, tennis court or on each piece of equipment and take immediate action to secure against accident or injury until the hazard can be corrected or eliminated.